ethereum/EIPs/EIPS/eip-draft.md

 import "@openzeppelin/contracts/utils/introspection/IERC165.sol";

 /**
- * @title ERCXXXX Soulbound Token Interface
+ * @title ERC5727 Soulbound Token Interface
- * @dev The core interface of the standard.
+ * @dev The core interface.
 It allows basic query of information about tokens and slots.
  */
-interface IERCXXXX is IERC165 {
+interface IERC5727 is IERC165 {
     /**
      * @dev MUST emit when a token is minted.
      * @param soul The address that the token is minted to